Difference Between Ash and Minerals

 Although they are useless for the specific purpose of keeping a fire going, they have many other characteristics that make them valuable to us.

-Ashes are generally used as a cleaning agent.
+Ashes are used as a cleaning agent.
 You can also mix them with water and use them as soap to clean your hands or clothes.

 It can also be mixed with water and used to clean glass and mirrors in your home.
 You can even use ashes to get rid of stubborn stains on clothes or carpets.